MichielNoback/java_jupyterbook/05_adv_apis/picoCLI.md

 }
 ```

 So, let's dive right into the PalindromeFinder app code.
+Details will be discussed below.

 ```java
 package nl.bioinf;